 The major differences between output by industries of the City of Banyule and Victoria were:

 - A larger percentage of output by Health Care and Social Assistance (26.6% compared to 6.5%)

 - A smaller percentage of output by Financial and Insurance Services (3.2% compared to 9.2%)

-- A smaller percentage of output by Transport, Postal and Warehousing (2.3% compared to 5.3%)
+- A smaller percentage of output by Electricity, Gas, Water and Waste Services (0.5% compared to 3.5%)

 The total industry output in the City of Banyule increased by $442 million between 2015/16 and 2020/21.